Eyad-A/Trail-Finder/README.md

  - Added users and comments association
  - Added author to the comment model
  - Comments author's name is now saved automatically

+## Version 0.5.1
+ - Added user and trails association
+ - Username now saves when creating a new trail
+ - Only logged in users can now create new trails